1st Ayrshire and Galloway Artillery Volunteers: Royal Garrison Artillery

 The corps carried out its gun practice at Irvine.
 It used the Ayrshire Rifle Association range at Irvine for musketry, except the 7th to 10th Companies, which had ranges near their own headquarters.

-In 1900, over 600 men of the unit volunteered to serve in the Second Boer War, but as artillery men were not required they were not accepted.
+In 1900, over 600 men of the unit volunteered to serve in the Second Boer War.
+However, as artillery men were not required, they were not accepted.
 Twenty-eight men served in South Africa during the war with other units.

 Territorial Force

 When the Volunteers were subsumed into the new Territorial Force in 1908 under the Haldane Reforms, the 1st Ayrshire and Galloway RGA (V) was to have formed the III (or 3rd) Lowland Brigade in the Royal Field Artillery (RFA).
 The new unit would have had the following organisation: